marianosagua/cinema-spot-backend/README.md

-# Movie Reservation System
+# CinemaSpot Backend

 ## Overview

-The Movie Reservation System is a backend application that manages movie reservations, user authentication, and administrative tasks.
+CinemaSpot is a backend application that manages movie reservations, user authentication, and administrative tasks.
 Built with TypeScript, Express.js, and Prisma ORM using a PostgreSQL database, it offers a robust platform for movie booking operations.

 ## Features